-Telephone Number : 022-66520000
+Telephone Number

-E-mail : pagrawal@askinvestmentmanagers.com
+E-mail

+:sumit.jain@askinvestmentmanagers.com

+Mr. Sumit Jain

-Mr. Prateek Agarwal Principal Officer
+Principal Officer

 1. Disclaimer Clause

 This Disclosure Document ("Document") sets forth concisely the information about the Portfolio Management Services (PMS) offered by ASK IM in respect of ASK PMS Real Estate Special Opportunities Portfolio - I ("Real Estate Portfolio") that a prospective Client should know before investing.
 The particulars of the services offered have been prepared in accordance with the Securities and Exchange Board of India (Portfolio Managers) Regulations, 2020, as amended till date, and filed with the Securities and Exchange Board of India ("SEBI").
 This Document has not been approved or disapproved by SEBI nor has SEBI certified the accuracy or adequacy of this Document.